anyutamysko/taxi-service/README.md

-**This is simple Web application supports authentication, registration, other CRUD operations.**
+**This is a simple Web application that supports authentication, registration, and other CRUD operations.**

 **Functional:**
 - Display all Drivers